uBlockOrigin/uAssets/README.md

 Circumventing a paywall is considered [out of scope](https://github.com/uBlockOrigin/uAssets/issues/2317#issuecomment-392009540).
 GDPR messages will not be addressed in [uAssets](https://github.com/uBlockOrigin/uAssets/issues/4123#issuecomment-439232886).

+Support issues and questions are handled at [/r/uBlockOrigin](https://old.reddit.com/r/uBlockOrigin/).

 Using a similarly purposed blocker with uBO can result in site breakage or any undefined result, see https://twitter.com/gorhill/status/1033706103782170625.